Key Points

 If you have been researching how to prepare for a sampling plan, you have likely already come across the term Lot Tolerance Percent Defective.
 If you are familiar with this term, you may already know that it also goes by Rejectable Quality Level.

-Rejectable Quality Level (RQL) is when a lot has a number of defective units that make the level of quality unsatisfactory.
+Rejectable Quality Level (RQL) is when a lot has several defective units that make the level of quality unsatisfactory.
 There is a low probability that this level of quality will be accepted.
 Even though there is a low probability of acceptance, it is the absolute highest defective rate that is tolerated for an individual lot.
-The RQL is also known as the Lot Tolerance Percent Defective (LTPD)
+The RQL is also known as the Lot Tolerance Percent Defective (LTPD).

 3 Drawbacks of RQL